Course and Module Delivery

 - Digital Learning Team: TEL Help Blackboard attendance tool support for managing your blackboard site.

 - Student guidance: managing the impact of difficult circumstances on your studies.

-A sense of belonging – measured by quantitative engagement or qualitative feedback – has been strongly associated with academic achievement at university.
+To uni I belong: a sense of belonging – measured by quantitative engagement or qualitative feedback – has been strongly associated with academic achievement at university.
 But what exactly is “belonging”?
 How do we define it?
 How do we foster it?
 And when we do manage to, how can we replicate it elsewhere?

 - There are ways to ensure that students feel they belong at university – and there are big benefits if they do.
 Anna Jackson and Sunday Blake have the latest findings from a year-long project with Pearson.

 - If students need friends, whose job is to make it happen – and what do we mean by friends, anyway?
 Jim Dickinson’s mother warned him there would be days like these.